Enrollment by Level of Enrollment and Attendance Status over Time

 Notes & Sources

-NOTES: Percentages on the y-axis represent the enrollment in each sector as a percentage of total enrollment.
-Four-year institutions include only those where more than 50% of degrees/certificates awarded are bachelor’s degrees or higher.
+NOTES: Percentages on the vertical axis represent the enrollment in each sector as a percentage of total enrollments.
+Four-year institutions include only those where more than 50% of degrees/ certificates awarded are bachelor’s degree or higher.
 Percentages may not sum to 100 because of rounding.

 SOURCES: NCES, IPEDS Fall Enrollment data, 2000, 2005, 2010, and 2016; calculations by the authors.